wso2/docs-is/en/docs/references/concepts/authorization/device-flow-grant.md

 - Input-constrained devices
 - Devices without a browser

-Such devices include smart TVs, printers and play-stations.
+Such devices include smart TVs, printers, and play-stations.
 This authorization flow is defined as the **device flow**.
 This specification instructs the user to review the authorization request on a secondary device, such as a smartphone.

 ---